tungli/F5170-python/4_Data/README.md

         return np.linalg.inv(mat)
 ```
 We created a more sophisticated version of matrix inversion.
-It notifies us when the matrix is not square or when its determinant is zero and in these cases, it does not try to call the matrix inversion funcion.
+It notifies us when the matrix is not square or when its determinant is zero and in these cases, it does not try to call the matrix inversion function.
 Couple of things to notice:
  * `np.shape()` returns a `tuple` (an object similar to `list`) with the array's size.
  * `if`,`elif` are followed by a condition and a `:` symbol.
 A condition has a value of `True` or `False`.